ErHaWeb/sitepackage/README.md

 ### Usage of a Site Set

-In order to achieve a clear separation of the sitepackage configurations between the sites of a TYPO3 instance, this sitepackage uses all elementary components via its own Site Set since v13.
+In order to achieve a clear separation of the sitepackage configurations between the sites of a TYPO3 instance, this sitepackage uses all elementary components via its own Site Set.

+### Content rendering with Content Areas

+Page rendering uses `PAGEVIEW` together with the `page-content` data processor.
+Backend layout columns define Content Area identifiers such as `main` and `sidebar`, and Fluid templates render them with TYPO3 v14's `<f:render.contentArea>` ViewHelper.

 ### Color scheme selector